Early election results are in

 For the Star Valley council, incumbent Gary Coon was leading with the most votes in early results followed by Bobby Davis and incumbent Barbara Hartwell.
 Incumbent George Binney and Raymond Armington had the fewest votes.

-For Gila County Supervisor, District 3, Woody Cline had a slight edge over Kenny Evans.
-Just 41 votes separated the candidates as of 8 p.m.
+For Gila County Supervisor, District 3, Woody Cline had the edge over Kenny Evans with 53.75 percent of the votes.
 Whoever wins will take on incumbent John Marcanti, a Democrat, in November.

 The incumbent supervisor of District 2, Mike Pastor, had a very strong lead, with 75 percent of early votes.
 Pastor will likely face Republican Tim Humphrey in the general.